mlcolearn/mlcolearn.github.io/people/01-person.md

 ---
 layout: page
-title: "Primary Investigator"
+title: "Person One"
 ---

-Researcher - Physics & Astronomy
+Founder

-Some University - 1 Main Street, Canada
+University of Bonn

 Phone: (000) 000-0000